efiegel/postures/README.md

-# postures
+# Postures
-Hand posture classification
+Classification of hand posture data, as captured by VICON cameras.
+See jupyter notebook for full description and analysis.